Position paper: Parity in the Fundraising Profession

 The AFP role in strengthening parity

-AFP represents a membership of 25,000 people who help raise money on behalf of a wide variety of nonprofit, charitable organizations across the U.S. Since its founding in 1960, AFP has provided educational services and materials; set standards for practice in the profession; collected and shared information (and promoted research) about fundraising and philanthropy; and recognized significant leadership in fundraising, volunteerism and philanthropy.
+AFP represents a membership of of over 30,000 people who help raise money on behalf of a wide variety of nonprofit, charitable organizations across the U.S. Since its founding in 1960, AFP has provided educational services and materials; set standards for practice in the profession; collected and shared information (and promoted research) about fundraising and philanthropy; and recognized significant leadership in fundraising, volunteerism and philanthropy.

 To strengthen parity within nonprofit institutions and the fundraising profession, AFP is committed to implementing new activities in the following areas.